 The kindness feeling is my favorite feeling ever....Read Story

-My name is Sarah, and I teach the awesomest middle schoolers around!
+My name is Sarah, and I teach the most awesome middle schoolers around!

 In addition to teaching language arts, I have the honor of supervising our school’s Kindness Club.
 The Kindness Club is a student-created organization devoted to spreading messages of love and positivity around our school.

-One of my favorite Kindness Club initiatives has been the addition of a...Read Story
+One of my favorite Kindness Club initiatives has been the addition of a daily...Read Story

-When I was younger I thought that kindness was an individualistic thing.
-I figured that I could just give what I thought others wanted and I would be handed a one way ticket to Happyville.
+When I was younger, I thought that kindness was an individualistic thing.
+I figured that I could just give what I thought others wanted and I would be handed a one-way ticket to Happyville.
 This thought process was drastically altered when I was diagnosed with clinical depression.
-It became obvious that what I needed, as everyone does, was the...Read Story
+It became obvious that what I needed, as everyone does, was the ability...Read Story

 Mark Twain said, “Kindness is a language which the deaf can hear and the blind can see.”
 To me, kindness is important because when I am kind, I feel good and my life has meaning.